The mission of the Boone County Health Department is to protect and promote health in Boone County.

 West Nile Virus is spread by the bite of an infected mosquito.
 Mosquitoes become infected when they feed on infected birds.
 Infected mosquitos can then spread the virus to humans and other animals.

 In an effort to track the presence of West Nile Virus, the Boone County Health Department is asking residents to call our office at 815-544-2951, Ext.
-2 if they find a dead bird on their property.
-We can then determine if it is an appropriate specimen to send for testing for WNV.
+2 if they find a dead bird on their property, or to report areas of standing water where mosquitos breed.

 Because mosquitos can breed in any standing water that is present for more than five days, and typically stay within a one mile radius of their breeding site, residents should also ensure that there is no stagnant water on or near their property.
 To reduce the mosquito population around your home and property, eliminate all standing water and debris.
 Click here to view a flyer that shows common spots on a property where water can collect or poor maintenance can become a problem.